TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Inside Delivery: Room of Choice &.
+Room of Choice &.
 Packaging Removal

-For even less maintenance, this delivery option includes professional packaging removal.
-A skilled delivery team will bring your item(s) inside, and place it in the room of your choosing.\* Packaging will be removed and disposed of for your convenience.
+Our Room of Choice &.
+Packaging Removal option features a skilled delivery team that will bring your item(s) inside, place it in the room of your choosing\*, then remove and dispose of all packaging for your convenience.

 \*Upstairs carrying limit of two flights of stairs (up to 15 steps each)

 *   Appointment Scheduling: The delivery partner will call you to arrange a date and 4-hour appointment window once your item(s) arrive at the local terminal.
 *   Signature Required: Yes
-*   Packaging Removal Included: No
+*   Packaging Removal Included: Yes
 *   Assembly Service Included: No

-Full Service Delivery: Room of Choice, Packaging Removal, &.
+Full Service Delivery &.
 Assembly

 Our easiest, no-sweat method, Full Service Delivery takes your item from delivery to assembly.
 A delivery team will bring your item(s) inside and place it in the room of your choice.\* Packaging will be removed and disposed of, followed by basic assembly for your convenience.\*\*